 The structure adopted at local Clinical Commissioning Group (CCG) or NHS England Continuing Healthcare Appeal, Resolution or Review Panels is to look first at any procedural points; then the 12 healthcare domains; and finally the four key indicators of Nature, Intensity, and Complexity & Unpredictability.

-In my experience, clients tend to focus heavily upon procedural points – what they feel was inaccurate or what went wrong in the NHS CHC assessment and decision making process.
+Our team often finds that many people focus heavily upon procedural points – what they feel was inaccurate or what went wrong in the NHS CHC assessment and decision making process.
 The Panels do have a scrutinising role and they make comments in their reports about poor process.
 However, an NHS CHC appeal based mainly or only on procedural failings and breaches of the National Framework process will rarely, if ever, result in an NHS CHC award.
 From a legal perspective, whether one ‘wins’ an NHS CHC case or not comes down to satisfying the Primary Healthcare need test.

-I also find that many clients focus on increasing the care domain scores in the belief that this will secure NHS CHC eligibility – for example, arguing that the moderate score in one domain should have been high or severe.
+We also find that many clients focus on increasing the care domain scores in the belief that this will secure NHS CHC eligibility – for example, arguing that the moderate score in one domain should have been high or severe.
 This can be a challenge.
 The score in any one care domain may be wrong, but sometimes there isn’t sufficient good evidence to justify the higher scores.
 Eligibility for NHS CHC is not an exact mechanical test where if you get a certain number or level of scores this means the NHS will fully fund your care.
 The Decision Support Tool (DST) is a method of capturing evidence but in the end it all comes back to the primary healthcare need test.